CalciferZh/SMPL/README.md

 Numpy, TensorFlow and PyTorch implementation of SMPL model.

+## Update Feb 2nd 2019
+Now we have a faster PyTorch implementation, and we also support [SMIL](https://www.iosb.fraunhofer.de/servlet/is/82920/) model.
+For more details, please check [this](https://github.com/CalciferZh/SMPL/pull/11) PR.

 ## Overview

 The author-provided implementation was mainly based on [chumpy](https://github.com/mattloper/chumpy) in Python 2, which is kind of unpopular.
 Meanwhile, the official version cannot run on GPU.
 This project provides Numpy, TensorFlow and PyTorch implementation of SMPL model.